leopengningchuan/personal_utils/NOTE_AND_REFERENCE.md

 *Main Approaches*:
 - Agglomerative (bottom-up): start with each observation as its own cluster and iteratively merge the closest pairs.
 - Divisive (top-down): start with all observations in one cluster and recursively split into smaller clusters.

+### Model Related

+#### Feature Engineering
+*Definition*:
+Feature engineering is the process of transforming raw features into features that better represent the underlying problem to the predictive models, resulting in improved model accuracy on unseen data.

+---

+#### Feature Selection
+*Definition*:
+Feature selection is the process of reducing the number of input variables when developing a predictive model, aiming at reducing the computational cost of modeling and improve the performance of the model.

+*Methods*:
+-	Best Subset Selection: Test all subsets and find the best performance one or until some stopping criterion is met.
+-	Forward Stepwise Selection: Forward selection starts with an empty set of variables and adds variables to it until some stopping criterion is met.
+(Might miss the optimal subset of features)
+- Backward Stepwise Selection: Backward selection starts with a complete set of variables and then excludes variables from that set until some stopping criterion is met.
+(Might miss the optimal subset of features)

+---

+#### Hyperparameter Search
+*Definition*:
+A hyperparameter is a parameter used to control the learning process in machine learning.
+Parameters are the configuration model, which are internal to the model.
+Hyperparameters are the explicitly specified parameters that control the training process.

+*Methods*:
+-	Grid search: An exhaustive search that is performed on the specific parameter values of a model.
+-	Random search: The values of the hyperparameters are selected randomly.
+-	Hill climbing: At each iteration selects the best direction in the hyperparameter space to choose the next hyperparameter value.
+-	Bayesian optimization: Tt is an approach that uses Bayes Theorem to direct the search in order to find the minimum or maximum of an objective function.
+It selects the next hyperparameter value based on the function outputs in the previous iterations; but unlike hill climbing, it looks at past iterations globally and not only at the last one.

+---

+#### Bias & Variance
+*Definition*:
+Bias is the amount that a model’s prediction differs from the target value, compared to the training data.

+Variance describes how much a random variable differs from its expected value.

+---

+#### Overfitting & Underfitting
+*Definition*:
+Overfitting is a model fits exactly against its training data and have performs badly on unobserved data.
+It leads to high variance and low bias model.
+It happens when the learning power is too high, data size is too small.
+It can be solved by reducing model complexity (regularization) and increase the data volume.

+Underfitting means the machine learning model has very low accuracy.
+Its occurrence the model does not fit the data well enough.

 ## Reference